 Welcome to our December net worth update.
 December was a busy month.
 We had Christmas preparation to deal with.
 My wife and I celebrated our wedding anniversary.
 We maintained our recent tradition of going out to dinner on Christmas Eve.
 We saw Star Wars The Force Awakens.
-We made a trip into New York City for some sightseeing.
+We made a trip to New York City for some sightseeing.
 Finally, for New Year’s we stayed home and watch the ball drop on television.

 On to the numbers, I continue to poke around Personal Capital* using all of the free tools that they have available.
 I really like having one place to aggregate all of my accounts.
 Part of the children’s Christmas gift this year was cash for clothes shopping.
 It was interesting to see them shop and check prices as they made decisions on clothes.
 All three walked away with some new clothes and all under their budget.